 The idea behind neurodiversity is that brain differences with conditions like autism are normal and can be beneficial.
 Click icon for an introduction to neurodiversity.

 To get an idea where it might be heading as a movement have a look at this research article.
 It says that autistic people have been speaking up for themselves since the 1990’s and that this has led to the development of the Neurodiversity movement.
 It outlines current debates about the nature of autism and helps to dispel one or two common misunderstandings of what Neurodiversity means.

 This page is dedicated to publications from the viewpoint of people who do not fit in with today’s prevailing norms, notably Asperger’s Syndrome – and those close to them.

-What is it really like to be an autistic adult?
-Professor Ian Walker shares his story.
+Also, ITV has produced an autism awareness series.
+For example, Professor Ian Walker shares his story. …..
 He is a retired university lecturer who was only diagnosed with autism at the age of 71.
-Click icon to see article and video clip.
+Click link below to see article and video clip.
 Find more interviews from the series at the bottom of the ITV page.